bookofproofs/bookofproofs.github.io/_sources/history/20th-century/okonjo.md

 * Professor Chukwuka Okonjo later left the United Nations in 1985 and worked as the Education Adviser to Ghana's Minister of Education and Culture where he was instrumental in conceptualizing and implementing several reforms in the structure and organization of the minister.
 * Okonjo was asked to run the Institute but the Ghana government did not take over running it.
 * In 2000 Okonjo published The Quiet Revolution.
-* Okonjo married Kamene Ofunne and they had seven children.
-* The most famous of these seven children is Ngozi Okonjo (born 13 June 1954)  who married the neurosurgeon Ikemba Iweala and is now known as Ngozi Okonjo-Iweala.
 * In 2007 Okonjo became the Obi of Ogwashi Ukwu.
 * there has been a protracted kingship tussle over who occupies the throne between the Umudei ruling house represented by Izedunor lineage and the Umuobaha ruling house represented by Okonjo lineage.
-* The state government had presented the staff of office to Chukwuka Okonjo, father of Nigeria's Minister of Finance as the Obi of Ogwashi-Uku Kingdom following his victory at the lower courts.
 * However, Okonjo's victory at the lower courts is being challenged by the Izedunor lineage at the Supreme Court and as such the police advised both parties to maintain the status quo until judgement was delivered.
-* On 10 December 2012 Okonjo's wife Kamene was kidnapped.
 * After being held for five days, with a ransom demanded for her release, Kamene Okonjo was released.
 * It was not clear whether Okonjo had paid the ransom that had been demanded.
-* The book is dedicated to my mother, Kamene Okonjo, and my father Chukwuka Okonjo, because they - especially my mother - are the inspiration and instigation for it.
 * Okonjo received the National Service Award in June 1982 for the support he gave to the National Service Scheme of the Ghanaian Government.

 Born 21 June 1928, Ogwashi-Ukwu, Delta State, Nigeria.
 Died 13 September 2019, Lagos, Nigeria.